Struggling with your toddler waking at 5am? You’re not stuck with early mornings. Learn effective ways to get your child to wake up later.

 How?
 Do strategic check-ins.

 First, come with the right mindset, especially on your first few attempts.
 This means expecting your toddler will probably wake up at 5am, not hoping he’ll sleep in and feel disappointed when he doesn’t.
-Remain calm and focused, knowing you’re here to solve a problem that will get better.
+Remain calm and focused, knowing you’re here to solve a sleep problem that will get better.

 Then, at the first sign he’s awake, walk into his room and explain it’s not wake up time yet.